 Pedego batteries are made up of individual Li-ion cells designated 18650 because of their size (18mm x 65mm).
 These are very common batteries found in countless consumer electronics, electric bicycles, and even electric cars.

 There are basically two types of 18650 cells- those made by the three major, name brand suppliers (Sony, Panasonic, and Samsung), and everything else.
 The name brand cells are much more safe and reliable than the cheaper cells.

-Pedego Electric Bikes use premium cells made by Panasonic, one of the world’s largest Li-Ion battery suppliers.
+Pedego Electric Bikes use premium cells made by Samsung, which is the world’s largest Li-Ion battery supplier.